kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module1b-dhcp-svr.md

 To test the environment to ensure it's ready, we need to try a few things.

-First, we need to ensure the Cisco Catalyst Center responds on the VIP, lets test that from the **9300-2**:
+First, we need to ensure the Catalyst Center responds on the VIP, lets test that from the **9300-2**:

 ```bash
 !